Dog-friendly Bucket List Experiences in the U.S. (and Beyond)

 Visit the dog-friendliest town in America Carmel-by-the-sea

 Rated one of America’s top beach towns and the #1 dog-friendliest town in America, Carmel checks all the boxes for a dog-friendly getaway.
 Every dog deserves to visit this fairytale town that is so welcoming of dogs.
 Carmel Beach is definitely a highlight of Carmel, but there are truly so many unique things you can do here with your dog from enjoying a coastal hike, biking or driving down 17-mile drive, dining on the 18th hole of Pebble Beach, shopping in some of the best dog boutiques, and getting lost down picturesque alleyways.
+For a full list of activities to do, visit our Dog-friendly Guide to Carmel-by-the-Sea.

 Clear kayak on Lake Tahoe